For specialty jewelry retail

 Music tailored to your single Ideal Customer Profile.
 For most independent jewelers, that is the customer your buyers are already merchandising for — the considered shopper who is in your store because they want a real jeweler, not because Yelp ranked you third.
 About 420 tracks in the first month, refreshed against what holds the floor and culled against what does not.

 POS integration.
-Day-parted music against your traffic profile (slower weekday consideration, busier Saturday browsing, evening repair-pickup rhythm).
+Outcome Scheduling against your traffic profile (slower weekday consideration, busier Saturday browsing, evening repair-pickup rhythm).
 Self-improving refinement against your basket and conversion data.
-Founder consult in your first month.

-Multi-store rollouts where you operate more than a single location.
+Multi-store rollouts where you operate more than a handful of locations.
 Custom ICP design and brand voice consultation.
 Performance terms where lift can be cleanly measured against your existing reporting.
+Standard entry shape is a free 12-week pilot in matched test and control stores.

 Forty years of evidence